 - Colorado Premise ID Number

 - Livestock record book rubric and score sheet 2018

 - Goat – Regina Hopping– 303-242-0024 and Katy Vincent – 303-913-7314

 - Poultry – Julianna Brockelman and Garrett Brockelman

 - Beef – Brian Hanlon – 303-947-2707 cell or 303-622-4672 home

 - Rabbit – Roxie Brockelman – 303-622-6849

 Members must be enrolled in projects by the time ownership is required.
 Members must own animals and have them in their possession by the time of the corresponding projects tag-in or ID due date.

 To sign-up for a 4-H project, each youth must join 4-H as a member in either a community club or an individual family club.
 For more information about enrolling as a member, please call the 4-H office at 303-730-1920 or visit our Enrollment Page.

-MQA training is required for anyone new to 4-H which includes juniors (8-10) as well as first year intermediates age group (11-13) and first year seniors (14-18) if they are taking cattle, dairy, hogs, goats, sheep, rabbits, or poultry you must attend a meat quality assurance workshop.
-Regardless of whether it is a market project or a breeding project you must attend a Meat Quality Assurance workshop.
+MQA training is required for anyone new to 4-H, which includes Juniors (ages 8-10), as well as first year Intermediates (ages 11-13) and first year Seniors (ages 14-18) if they are taking cattle, dairy, hogs, goats, sheep, rabbits, or poultry.
+Attendance at a meat quality assurance workshop is required.
+This applies for market and breeding projects.